ghostbsd/documentation/source/user/FAQ.md

 ### Why is it called GhostBSD?

 GhostBSD was developed as an operating system to hack on Gnome using FreeBSD technology.
 After a while, it became what was referred to as **(G)nome (host)ed by Free(BSD)**, which means that Gnome is hosted on the FreeBSD system.
-Today GhostBSD name is still relevant to the past since MATE is a continuation of Gnome2.
+Today GhostBSD name is still relevant to the past since MATE is a continuation of Gnome 2.

 ### On which FreeBSD branch is GhostBSD based on?